tele0x/openshift-intel-tas/README.md

 # Intel-TAS (Telemetry Aware Scheduling) on Red Hat OpenShift Container Platform

 The Intel-TAS is an extender of the default K8S scheduler that consumes "platform" metrics and makes intelligent scheduling/descheduling decisions based on defined policies.
+The Intel-TAS runs within the same cluster.
+For distributed use cases the architecture will use a centralized control plane with RWN (Remote Worker Node) this way the TAS could intelligently distribute workload.

 Example use cases:

 - Sustainability awareness for workload placement (power, temperature, weather etc..)
-- Guarante SLAs for example a Network Slice (throughput, packets loss, latency)
+- Guarantee SLAs (an example use case for 5G Network Slicing). (throughput, packets loss, latency)
-- Workload placement on ML models (holistic network/apps view)
+- Workload placement based on ML models (holistic network/apps view)

 Review the following documentation from Intel on how to configure the TAS policies: